Skip to content

 1. Go to Copilot Studio

-2. Select the environment picker at the top right corner
+2. Select the environment picker at the bottom left corner and select the environment you want to use

 3. Select Agents in the left navigation